sarathlal/sarathlal.github.io/about.md

 Hey there!

 I’m Sarathlal N, a developer from Kerala, India, with a passion for solving problems.
-With over 10 years of experience, I enjoy creating better solutions and currently work as a Technical Lead at [Themehigh](https://www.themehigh.com){:target="_blank" rel="noopener"}.
+With over 10 years of experience, I enjoy creating better solutions.

 ### My Strengths